 Love of the Horse

 The horse itself is important to everyone but, the love of the horse to the AAPF means that "all horses deserve to have the best possible hoof care!"
 All horses deserve to be sound and regularly maintained.
-The AAPF/CAPF feels strongly that its responsibility is to provide educational tools and support for farriers.
+The AAPF/IAPF feels strongly that its responsibility is to provide educational tools and support for farriers.
 These tools are provided in numerous ways: website content, continuing education and professional forums are immediate ways to support, educate and promote the type of care these loved animals deserve and the job our professionals want to provide.

-In an economy where farriers are looking for affordable ways to gain continuing education and recognition for their knowledge base, AAPF/CAPF recognized clinics by well-respected craftsmen and videos produced by them will provide helpful demonstrations and examples to help with rising education expenses.
+In an economy where farriers are looking for affordable ways to gain continuing education and recognition for their knowledge base, AAPF/IAPF recognized clinics by well-respected craftsmen and videos produced by them will provide helpful demonstrations and examples to help with rising education expenses.
 The American Association of Professional Farriers and its website will provide location and direction to these efforts, enabling people in many different locations around the world to learn from these aids.

 Accreditation is defined as a certification of competence in a specific subject or area of expertise.
 The founding members have developed a program for its members which recognizes the on-going accomplishments of the farrier.
 Two levels of Farrier Accreditation™ have been established - AAPF Accredited Farrier™ (AF) and AAPF Accredited Professional Farrier™ (APF).
 Both levels are fully defined on this website under the Accreditation tab.
-The AAPF will also recognize the certification and registration accomplishments and honors bestowed upon farriers by all other farrier associations and organizations.
+The AAPF/IAPF will also recognize the certification and registration accomplishments and honors bestowed upon farriers by all other farrier associations and organizations.

-Members of the AAPF/CAPF will have the ability to view all aspects of their association.
+Members of the AAPF/IAPF will have the ability to view all aspects of their association.
 Documents, including Board of Directors' meeting minutes, budget, profit and loss statements, balance sheets, etc., will be posted to the "Members Only" section of the website for the members to learn about the activities of their association.

 Farrier Assistance Program